-New Year's Day Martin Luther King Day - Third Monday in January President's Day - Third Monday in February Memorial Day - Last Monday in May Independence Day Labor Day Veteran's Day - November 11 Thanksgiving Day Christmas Day
+New Year's Day

+Martin Luther King Day - Third Monday in January

+President's Day - Third Monday in February

+Memorial Day - Last Monday in May

+Independence Day

+Labor Day

+Veteran's Day - November 11

+Thanksgiving Day

+Christmas Day
-15.2 Floating Holidays: Regular employees are entitled to three days per year of holiday leave in addition to the recognized City holidays in Section 15.1.
-It is understood that this leave replaces Lincoln's Birthday, February 12; Seward's

-Day, the last Monday in March; and Alaska Day, October 18.
-Regular employees in pay status on both the day before and the day after those days, who work on those days, are eligible to use holiday leave.
-This leave may be used by the employee with the approval of the Port Director, but it does not accrue beyond December 31 of any calendar year, nor is it included in cash in provisions.

-- 15.3 Holiday During Personal Leave: A recognized City holiday, occurring during an employee's personal leave shall not be counted as a day of personal leave. - 15.4 Holiday Between Two Days of Leave Without Pay: A holiday occurring between two days of leave without pay shall not be paid. - 15.5 Holiday Falling on a Regularly Scheduled Day Off: When a recognized holiday falls on a regularly scheduled day off, a regular employee shall receive off, as determined by the City, one day off, the work-day immediately preceding or the work-day immediately following the regularly scheduled day off in lieu of the holiday.
+- 15.2 Floating Holidays: Regular full-time employees are entitled to four days per year of floating holiday leave in addition to the recognized City holidays in Section 15.1.
+It is understood that this leave replaces Lincoln's Birthday, February 12; Seward's Day, the last Monday in March; Juneteenth National Independence Day, June 19; and Alaska Day, October 18.
+This leave may be used by the employee with the approval of the Port Director, but it does not accrue beyond December 31 of any calendar year.
+Hours not used by this date will be cashed out to the employee in the pay period ending December 31st.
+This cash out will be based on the employee's base rate of pay on December 31st and will not be counted as one of the employee's Personal Leave cash outs.
+Employee's must be employed with the City on December 31st to receive the cast out for unused floating holiday hours. - 15.3 Holiday During Personal Leave: A recognized City holiday, occurring during an employee's personal leave shall not be counted as a day of personal leave. - 15.4 Holiday Between Two Days of Leave Without Pay: A holiday occurring between two days of leave without pay shall not be paid. - 15.5 Holiday Falling on a Regularly Scheduled Day Off: When a recognized holiday falls on a regularly scheduled day off, a regular employee shall receive off, as determined by the City, one day off, the work-day immediately preceding or the work-day immediately following the regularly scheduled day off in lieu of the holiday.
 If the day in lieu of the holiday is worked, pay shall be computed as overtime and paid at the applicable rate.